stitchdata/docs/_integration-schemas/facebook-ads/ads_insights_platform_and_device.md

      - `platform_position`
      - `impression_device`

-  Data for deleted ads, adsets, and campaigns will not appear in this table even if the option in the integration's settings is enabled.
+  **Note**: Data for deleted ads, adsets, and campaigns will not appear in this table even if the **Include data from deleted campaigns, ads, and adsets** option in the integration's settings is enabled.

 replication-method: "Key-based Incremental"
 attribution-window: true